Business.gov.nl

-Do you produce, keep in stock, or administer veterinary drugs in the Netherlands?
-You first will have to apply for a marketing authorisation to the Medicines Evaluation Board (College ter Beoordeling van Geneesmiddelen, CBG).
-Likewise, animal feed additives may only be marketed after such an authorisation by CBG.
+Do you produce, supply, keep in stock, or administer veterinary drugs in the Netherlands?
+You must have a marketing authorisation from the Medicines Evaluation Board (College ter Beoordeling van Geneesmiddelen, CBG).

-In the Netherlands, you are not allowed to produce, keep in stock, supply, or administer (immunological) veterinary drugs until they are approved by the authorities with a batch release certificate.
-Veterinary drugs must always be assessed for effectiveness, safety, and pharmaceutical quality.
-You can apply for a batch release certificate to CBG.
+In the Netherlands, you are not allowed to produce, keep in stock, supply, or administer immunological veterinary drugs until they are approved by the authorities.
+If you are the holder of marketing authorisation you need to apply for a batch release certificate to the MEB Agency’s Veterinary Medicinal Products Unit.

 Registering animal antibiotics